SEA-ME-ForcePush/Instrument-Cluster/README.md

 - rpm_sensor
 : rpm_sensor made by arduino codes

-#### Starting...
+#### Functions
-1. Install arduino IDE
-2. You can check rpm rate by clicking the serialMonitor (Tool > serialMonitor) below.
+You can check rpm rate by clicking the serialMonitor (Tool > serialMonitor) below.

 #### Result
-(stat : motor running), but still needs to flatten the data using the filter. (bonus part)
+(stat: motor running), but still needs to flatten the data using the filter. (bonus part)
 ![serialMonitor](README/result.png)

 ## 02. Testing connection with arduinos (8 August 2024)